molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 More importantly, such interfaces were error-prone and brittle.
 They failed their users.
 A user could easily get into a <i>kaput</i> state.

 It was React that introduced the concept that [the user interface is a function of the application state](https://www.kn8.lt/blog/ui-is-a-function-of-data/).
 The page DOM should always reflect the application state properly and consistently.
-This concept is not a fancy legitimation for single-page apps, it addresses problems every tiny JavaScript widget deals with.
+This concept is not a fancy legitimation for single page apps, it addresses problems every tiny JavaScript widget deals with.

 React came at the expense that it sucked HTML (JSX) and later CSS (CSS-in-JS) into its dysfunctional vortex.
-Better libraries and frameworks let you write plain HTML with non-invasive template logic and plain CSS or Sass that is component-scoped per default.
+Better frameworks let you write plain HTML with non-invasive template logic and plain CSS or Sass that is component-scoped per default.
 They allow to define the intersections of HTML, CSS and JavaScript more clearly so they can render static pages, mangle and optimize the JavaScript code on compile time, then "hydrate partially" or "resume" what is left on the client.

 These frameworks are still the opposite of sprinkling JavaScript onto your HTML.
 And I think this is totally fine as long as the outcome is an accessible, performant and robust web site.